• DNDi logo

 • Target product profiles

-We delivered two new treatments using existing drugs to make treatment shorter, safer, and more effective.
+We delivered four new treatments using existing drugs to make treatment shorter, safer, and more effective.
 We are now working to revolutionize the standard of care, advancing an unprecedented portfolio of all-new potential drugs to treat people suffering from all forms of the disease.

 Visceral leishmaniasis – also known as kala-azar – causes fever, weight loss, spleen and liver enlargement, and, if not treated, death.
 HIV infection increases the severity of the disease, heightening people’s risk of dying from visceral leishmaniasis.